jzhao16/personal-website/_publications/13-paper-title-number-3.md

 ---
-title: "3.
-The regulatory implications of hydroquinone for the multifunctional enzyme dehaloperoxidase-hemoglobin from Amphitrite ornata."
+title: "The regulatory implications of hydroquinone for the multifunctional enzyme dehaloperoxidase-hemoglobin from Amphitrite ornata."
 collection: publications
 permalink: /publication/10/1/13-paper-title-number-3
 date: 10/1/13